-Giano is essentially a gourmet street-food bar, whose raison d’être is the creation of top quality, original sandwiches – something they take very seriously.
-We started the tasting with a tartare of salmon, enveloped in a slice of marinated pineapple and sour cream, paired excellently with the Jellyfish Saison from Jungle Juice.
+Giano Bottega Gastronomico is essentially a gourmet street-food bar, whose raison d’être is the creation of top quality, original sandwiches – something they take very seriously.
+I started my tasting here with a tartare of salmon, enveloped in a slice of marinated pineapple and sour cream, paired excellently with the Jellyfish Saison craft beer from Jungle Juice.

 Then we got into serious Giano territory: the Carbonara sandwich, which apparently doesn’t always show up on the menu (but probably should).
 Containing a thin slice of pecorino and guanciale, topped with an extraordinary egg-yolk emulsion, the Giano team selected a crusty cob from Panificio Bonci to round out the experience.
 We then tried a bruschetta made from chestnut flour with pulled pork and barbeque sauce – absolutely exquisite; both of these courses were paired with highly drinkable APAs from Jungle Juice.
 To finish, a light panna cotta, dressed with cinnamon and peanut butter sauce – slightly sweet for my taste, but beautifully balanced with Jungle Juice’s Natale di Merda Imperial Stout.